 Schedule C-EZ, Net Profit from Business is a simplified version of Schedule C that can be used if the taxpayer had only one business (sole proprietorship, qualified joint venture, or statutory employee) and the business meets all of the following conditions:

 TurboTax will file the correct schedule based on your business information, but sometimes it generates Schedule C even though your business meets all the conditions for a Schedule C-EZ.
-This is nothing to worry about – your calculations end up the same regardless.
+Don't worry about this – your calculations end up the same regardless.

-Also, on returns with a Schedule C-EZ, TurboTax also creates a Schedule C for the background calculations, but only the C-EZ gets filed with the return.
+On returns with Schedule C-EZ, TurboTax also creates a Schedule C for the background calculations, but only the C-EZ gets filed with the return.